rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 python filter-genome-reports-for-plasmids.py > ../results/prokaryotes-with-plasmids.txt

+And, filter the prokaryotes genome data for those that have complete genomes, even those without plasmids:

+python filter-genome-reports-for-complete-genomes.py > ../results/prokaryotes-with-complete-genomes.txt

-Then, fetch genome annotation for each row in prokaryotes-with-plasmids.txt, and fetch the protein-coding genes for all chromosomes and plasmids for each row in prokaryotes-with-plasmids.txt.
+Then, fetch genome annotation for each row in prokaryotes-with-complete-genomes.txt, and fetch the protein-coding genes for all chromosomes and plasmids for each row in prokaryotes-with-plasmids.txt.